What Are Northern and Southern Lights?

-An Aurora is a natural electric phenomenon that creates bright and colorful light displays in the skies.
-Auroral light displays are common at higher latitudes, and most auroral activity generally occurs within the Arctic and the Antarctic Circles.
+An aurora is a natural electric phenomenon that creates bright and colorful light displays in the sky.
+They are common at higher latitudes, mostly within the Arctic and the Antarctic Circles.

-Auroras that occur in the Arctic Circle are known as aurora borealis or northern lights, while auroras in the antarctic circle are known as aurora australis or southern lights.
+In the Arctic Circle, they are known as aurora borealis or the northern lights, while in the Antarctic Circle they are called aurora australis or the southern lights.

-Auroras are caused when electrically charged particles from solar winds enter the Earth’s atmosphere and interact with the gases in the atmosphere.
+These dramatic and colorful lights are created when electrically charged particles from solar winds enter the Earth’s atmosphere and interact with gases in the atmosphere.

-The Sun continuously emits electromagnetic radiation and highly energized particles into space.
-These emissions produce space weather.
-Solar wind is part of space weather, and is a continuous stream of highly energized particles – mostly electrons and protons – that flow out from the Sun through space at very high speeds and high temperature.
+The Sun continuously emits electromagnetic radiation and highly energized particles into space, which produce space weather.
+Solar wind is part of space weather.
+It is a continuous stream of highly energized particles – mostly electrons and protons – that flow out from the Sun through space at very high speeds and high temperature.
 Solar winds can reach speeds of one million miles per hour.

 The Earth is a giant magnet, with its magnetic field extending from the Earth’s core to the area in space where it meets solar winds.
 The region of this field where the Earth’s magnetic influence dominates over solar winds is known as the magnetosphere.
-The shape and size of Earth’s magnetosphere is affected by solar winds and is continuously changing.
+Its shape and size continuously change as it gets bombarded by solar winds.

 When such collisions occur, the energy from the electrons in the solar winds is transferred to electrons in the atoms of different atmospheric gases.
 Any excess energy is then released by these excited atoms in the form of light.

 The color of the light released depends on the kind of gas molecules, their electrical state at the time of collision, and the type of the solar wind particles they collide with.
-Oxygen atoms emit yellow-green or red colored light, while nitrogen atoms generate blue or purplish red colored light.
-A mix of gases in the Earth’s atmosphere, therefore, creates multi-colored auroras.
+Oxygen atoms emit yellow-green or red colored light, while nitrogen atoms generate blue or purplish-red colored light.
+A mix of gases in the Earth’s atmosphere creates multicolored auroras.

 Because particles from solar winds continually enter the Earth’s atmosphere and interact with gas atoms, aurora displays can be static as well as dynamic – they can change shape and colors, and pulsate in the skies.